Lactose-Free vs. Dairy-Free: Which Do You Need?

 Children's nutritional needs make professional assessment important before implementing significant dietary restrictions to ensure proper growth and development.

-If you're experiencing symptoms that might relate to dairy consumption, our allergy testing services in London can help provide clarity about your individual sensitivities.
+If you're experiencing symptoms that might relate to dairy consumption, our allergy blood tests in London can help provide clarity about your individual sensitivities.
 Understanding whether you need lactose-free or dairy-free options empowers you to make informed dietary choices that support your digestive comfort and overall wellbeing.
+For more reading, see what happens if you ignore lactose intolerance.

 Taking a proactive approach to understanding your body's responses to different foods can significantly improve your quality of life and help you navigate dietary choices with confidence.